Thomas Roderick Dew: Tariff opponent

-Pro-slavery advocacy
+Pro-slavery advocate

-Dew was an advocate for slavery.

-In 1832, he published a review of the celebrated slavery debate of 1831–32 in the Virginia General Assembly, A Review of the Debates in the Legislature of 1831 and 1832, which went far towards putting a stop to a movement, then assuming considerable proportions, to proclaim the end of slavery in Virginia.
+In 1832, Dew published a review of the celebrated slavery debate of 1831–32 in the Virginia General Assembly, A Review of the Debates in the Legislature of 1831 and 1832, which went far towards putting a stop to a movement, then assuming considerable proportions, to proclaim the end of slavery in Virginia.
 The Virginia Legislature's debate was a response to Nat Turner's slave rebellion of August 1831.
-He argued that whites and freed blacks could not live alongside one other in peace.
+Dew argued that whites and freed blacks could not live alongside one other in peace, and stated that slavery was established by God while also acknowledging slavery violated the spirit of Christianity.
 Dew dismissed colonization of freed American blacks in Africa as prohibitively expensive and logistically impractical; that Blacks did not want to go was of no importance to him.
-He noted also that the deportation of blacks would prevent Virginia from profiting from its breeding and export of negros, as "a negro raising state for other states" of the South.
-While his position was convincing to many Southern readers, Jesse Burton Harrison, of Lynchburg, Virginia, wrote a robust response that argued that colonization (sending freed slaves to Africa) was possible and that slavery was economically inefficient.
+He noted also that the deportation of blacks would prevent Virginia from profiting from its breeding and export of negroes, as "a negro raising state for other states" of the South.
+While many Southern readers were convinced by Dew's pro-slavery arguments, Dew also argued that Virginia was "too far north for slave labor" and personally owned only one slave from the 1830s until his death.
+Moreover, Jesse Burton Harrison, of Lynchburg, Virginia, wrote a robust response that argued that colonization (sending freed slaves to Africa) was possible and that slavery was economically inefficient.
+One recent scholar denies the nuances or contradictions in Dew's market-based slavery advocacy.

-In his inaugural speech as President at William & Mary, "he admonished young planters to resist fanatics who wished to eliminate slavery.
+In his inaugural speech as president at William & Mary, Dew "admonished young planters to resist fanatics who wished to eliminate slavery.
 Dew emphasized the importance of a broad-based liberal arts education but singled out morals and politics as the most significant subjects of study."